edwinchoate/edwinchoate.github.io/_drafts/2025-03-20-my-thoughts-on-ai.md

 As an aside, I think it's a bit of a shame that we don't get to revel in how awesome VR or auto-pilot is.
 Those are legitmately futuristic innovations that we've successfully built.
 We don't take the time we should to appreciate how cool they are.
 (And we don't do this, because the expectation that was set for them was bigger: auto-pilot is underwhelming compared to an autonomous vehicle.)

 If I'm an investor and you're asking for a bazillion dollars to build some VR headsets, I might not be able to justify that expense.
-But, if you're telling me that you're building a dytopian virtual society where everyone will live in the future and whoever doesn't get on board now will be left behind, then it'd be a risk _not_ to invest in that, right?
+But, if you're telling me that you're building a dystopian virtual society where everyone will live in the future and whoever doesn't get on board now will be left behind, then it'd be a risk _not_ to invest in that, right?
 Right?

 Look, I think Oculus is a really cool product.
 I have no objections to the idea of a well-made VR headset.
 What I do object to is not calling a spade a spade.